Gautamdhakrey/bridgelabz_3rd_year/README.md

-# BridgeLabz 3rd Year – Java Practice Repository
+# BridgeLabz 3rd Year – Core Java Practice

-This repository contains *Java practice assignments* for BridgeLabz 3rd Year program.
-The work is organized into different branches for better separation.
+This branch contains *Core Java practice assignments*, organized by topics and levels.
+Each program is written following clean coding principles with proper indentation, comments, and meaningful names.

 ---

-## 📌 Branches Overview
-- *core-java* → Contains all practice problems and solutions
-  - Programming Elements Practices (Level 1, Level 2)
-  - Control Flow Practices (Level 1, Level 2, Level 3)
+## ✅ Best Programming Practices Followed
+- All values stored in variables (constants, user inputs, results)
+- Proper naming conventions (camelCase for variables, PascalCase for classes)
+- Each question implemented in a **separate .java file** with a matching class name
+- Proper indentation, comments for each logical block
+- User input handled using Scanner class wherever required

 ---

-## 🔗 Quick Access
-👉 [Go to the core-java branch] to view the assignments and code.

----

-👨‍💻 Author: GAUTAM SINGH DHAKREY
+👨‍💻 Author: Gautam Singh Dhakrey

-📅 Course: BridgeLabz – 3rd Year Java Practice Assignments
+📅 Course: BridgeLabz – 3rd Year Core Java Practice Assignments